 Recommended FREE Resources

 For mothers only.
-Between the ages of 10-14, your daughters are going through a variety of drastic changes.
+Between the ages of 10-14, your daughters undergo various drastic changes.
 She is making the delicate transition from girlhood into womanhood.
 It can be overwhelming for the girl…but also for the mom!
 Shelley will help you discover various ways to talk to your daughter about her changing body, ways to commemorate the occasion, and a timeline of age-appropriate information.
 FREE.

-Little girls grow up so fast…if only there was a simple method to instill your values into your daughter.
+Little girls grow up so fast…if only there were a simple method to instill your values into your daughter.
 There is!
 It’s called mentoring.
-The main component to mentoring is T.I.M.E.
+The main component of mentoring is T.I.M.E.
 Join Shelley Noonan as she encourages and motivates you to spend your TIME mentoring your daughter by sharing her own brand of practical wisdom.
 FREE.